-The authors would like to acknowledge the participants of the 2008 Critical Perspectives on Accounting Conference for their valuable comments and contributions to earlier versions of this paper and the two anonymous reviewers.
+The authors would like to thank the participants of the 2008 Critical Perspectives on Accounting Conference and of the 2008 Global Accounting and Organizational Change Conference for their valuable comments and contributions to earlier versions of this paper.
+We thank two anonymous referees for their valuable comments.
+All errors remain ours.